Skip to Content

 • Friendly and playful with the distinctive pleasant personality of the Labrador, willing to please and, therefore, easy to train.

 Pyrador breeders and prospective owners can only guess what traits their puppies will inherit from their parents despite these temperament estimations.
-Whichever combination your puppy arrives with, early and proper training is paramount.

 Instagram: @bowie_the_pyrador